Iguazú Falls: the largest waterfall in the world

 The Argentinian side in Puerto Iguazú

 After a long bus journey of thirteen hours we arrive in Puerto Iguazú.
 Because we always take the buses at night, we sleep most of the long distances.
 The system of night buses throughout South America is highly recommended.
 You can quickly travel in luxury here on a fairly cheap budget!
 When we wake up we see that we are suddenly surrounded by the jungle.
-We stay in Marcopolo Suites Iguazú,
+We stay in Marcopolo Suites Iguazú, a very relaxed hotel with a beautiful courtyard, a swimming pool and lots of greenery.
+We don’t spend much time on it now, because we quickly grab some Argentine Pesos and immediately take the bus to the Iguazú National Park.

 The various routes through the park run straight through the jungle.
 We see coatis (coatis), toucans and birds of prey.
 When I ask Suzanne if she has seen many animals, she answers sarcastically: YES!
 MOSQUITOES!
 When I told her that there are also crocodiles and jaguars in the enormous jungle around us, those flying blood spikes suddenly were no longer the problem.
 Although the chance of spotting a truly rare Jaguar is minuscule, Suus watches alertly in the bushes all day long in Kung Fu position.